 Fifty-meter penalty: penalty awarded to the opposition for an egregious infraction during play, which allows the ball to be moved closer to goal.
 This penalty can be awarded to the infringed team for improperly returning the ball after a free kick has been called, an opposition player encroaching on the player who has been awarded a mark (catch of the ball), and umpire abuse.

-Finals: the play-offs, with eight teams gradually being eliminated over three weeks and culminating in the best two playing off in the Grand Final (equivalent to the NFL Super Bowl) for the Premiership or championship.
+Finals: the playoffs, with eight teams gradually being eliminated over three weeks and culminating in the best two facing off in the Grand Final (equivalent to the NFL Super Bowl) for the Premiership or championship.